Tsmoore002900/Project_Par_3/README.md

 •	Created Golf Data Cleaned.ipynb where the data was cleaned and merged with the World Gold Ranking from CBS.

 •	The data was then broken down into the ranking ranges 1-10, 11-25, 26-50, 51-100, and 100+ to better find trends among the groups of gilfers.

 •	Created the Driving Distance Bar Chart

 •	Created the Power Point Presentation

 # Trevor Moore
 •	Set up the GitHub repository

 •	Updated the ReadMe

 •	Convert that data to a json file

 # Vincent Elequin
 •	using (insert file/files name and path to it here) created a drop-down menu to select the golfer of your choice with an interactive bar graph displaying all the golfers values except Driving Distance.

 •	Created the layout for the HTML file.

 # Nick Leisenring
 •	(insert file/files name and path to it here) used the rankings ranges to create line graphs (insert more explanation here).
-Cameron Pulling.

 # Out Side Help and Sources
 https://www.kaggle.com/datasets/ddho22/pga-tour-statistics?select=data.csv